staufique/Vendor_Management_System/readme.md

 - **Description:** Allows authorized users to create a new purchase order.
 - **Parameters:** Provide purchase order details in the request body.
 - **Response:** Returns JSON data containing details of the newly created purchase order.
+- **Note:** If Purchase Order Created Vendor Will Get an mail for acknowledge the order.

 ### 3.4.
 Update a Purchase Order